utah-data-mining-spring23/utah-data-mining-spring23.github.io/index.md

 ## Acknowledgements

-The content of this webpage is almost entirely copied from the [earlier versions of this course](https://www.cs.utah.edu/~jeffp/teaching/cs5140.html) that was designed and taught by [Prof. Jeff M. Phillips](https://www.cs.utah.edu/~jeffp/).
+The content of this webpage is almost entirely copied from a [previous instance of this course](https://www.cs.utah.edu/~jeffp/teaching/cs5140.html) that was designed and taught by [Prof. Jeff M. Phillips](https://www.cs.utah.edu/~jeffp/).